 From our Patriots Day holiday in April to the Freedom Trail through the city to reenactors dressed in Colonial attire, Boston commemorates its revolutionary heritage all year, but around July 4th, celebratory pride escalates to such a degree that you'll see patriotism on steroids.

-Harborfest is the nation's biggest Independence Day celebration.
-Don't miss this exciting experience!
+No other city celebrates Independence Day like Boston!
+Don't miss this exciting only-in-Boston experience!

 Highlights: Boston's Harborfest - Free Activities

-June 30 - Friday: Arts & Crafts Market, Harborfest Kick-Off
+June 30, Friday - Arts & Crafts Market, Live Performances, & Harborfest Kick-Off

-11am - 5:30pm - DTX Arts Market @ Summer Street Plaza (the pedestrian-only area between Macy's and Roche Brothers in Downtown Crossing) - Local artisans offer their creations for sale; if you're visiting Boston, an original work of art by a Boston artist could be your special souvenir!
+11am - 5:30pm - DTX Arts Market @ Summer Street Plaza (the pedestrian-only area between Macy's and Roche Brothers in Downtown Crossing) - Local artisans offer their creations for sale; if you're visiting Boston, an original work of art by a Boston artist could be your special souvenir from this special event!

-12 noon - 1 pm - Boston Officials kick off the 4-day festival with a short welcome speech.
-Look for roving historical re-enactors and USS Constitution staff plus live mucical and other performances nearby
+12 noon - 1 pm - Boston city officials kick off the 4-day festival with a short welcome speech.
+Look for roving historical re-enactors and USS Constitution staff plus live musical and other performances nearby

-July 1 - Saturday: FIreworks, Concert, Performances, Fashion Show
+July 1, Saturday - Harborfest FIreworks, Concert, Performances, Fashion Show

-12 noon - 2pm @ "The Steps" (Washington & Franklin Streets) in Downtown Crossing - Puppet Show on The Steps
+12:30 @ "The Steps" (Washington & Franklin Streets) in Downtown Crossing - Puppet show

-1pm-4pm - Middlesex County Volunteers Play Fifes & Drums - Throughout Downtown Crossing
+1pm-4pm - Middlesex County Volunteers Play Fifes & Drums - Throughout DTX (Downtown Crossing)

 6pm - 9pm - Pre-Fireworks Concert - Christopher Columbus Park (200 Atlantic Ave)

-9:15 - 9:30pm - Harborfest Fireworks - Launched from a barge at Long Wharf (which is between Columbus Park & the Marriott Long Wharf Hotel - You'll be able to view the fireworks from just about everywhere along the waterfront around Boston's Inner Harbor, including East Boston, much of Charlestown's waterfront, the North End, the Downtown Waterfront, Seaport, the South Boston Waterfront, and even Castle Island
+9:15 - 9:30pm - Harborfest Fireworks - Launched from a barge at Long Wharf (which is between Columbus Park & the Marriott Long Wharf Hotel - You'll be able to view the fireworks from just about everywhere along Boston's Inner Harbor waterfront, including East Boston, much of Charlestown's waterfront, the North End, the Downtown Waterfront, Seaport, the South Boston Waterfront, and even Castle Island

-12 noon - 7pm - Live musical performances and entertainment throughout Downtown Crossing by a variety of groups, including DJ Bruno in front of Macy's from 3-6pm
+12 noon - 7pm - Live musical performances and entertainment throughout Downtown Crossing by a variety of groups, including DJ Bruno in front of Macy's from 3-6pm, a puppet show at 12:30,

-1pm - 5pm - Harborfest Concert at Christopher Columbus Park
+1pm - 5pm - Harborfest Concert, free kids activities, artisan market, and fife and drum music at Christopher Columbus Park

-12 noon - 7pm - Live musical performances and entertainment throughout Downtown Crossing by a variety of groups
+12 noon - 7pm - Live musical performances and entertainment throughout Downtown Crossing by a variety of groups; puppet show at 12:30

-2pm - 4pm - Chowderfest! - Sample chowders from your favorite restaurants and cast your vote for the #1 best!
+2pm - 4pm - Chowderfest! - Sample chowders from your favorite restaurants!
 Takes place at Downtown Crossing between Winter and Bromfield Streets.
-Free
+Free (while supplies last)

 July 4: Boston's July 4th Parade, Reading of the Declaration of Independence, & Boston Pops Concert & Fireworks